yash-kopulwar/devanagari-character-digit-recognition/README.md

 Reducing the learning rate, use momentum on SGD (or better, use momentum based optimizers like Adam)
 #### Problem: Difference in final values of valdaition and training accuracy
 Solution:<br>
-Underfitting - val and train accuracy low
+Underfitting - val and train accuracy low<br>
-Overfitting - high train accuracy, low val accuracy Good fit - val accuracy close to train accuracy and both are high Unknown fit - high val accuracy, low train accuracy
+Overfitting - high train accuracy, low val accuracy<br>
+Good fit - val accuracy close to train accuracy and both are high<br>
+Unknown fit - high val accuracy, low train accuracy<br>

 My model was facing overfitting, so I increased the batch size and added dropout layers.